pgillich/errfmt/README.md

-# errorformatter
+# errfmt

-`errorformatter` is a Golang library for formatting logrus + emperror/errors messages.
+`errfmt` is a Golang library for formatting logrus + emperror/errors messages.

 ## Introduction